patricksliwinski/dotfiles/README.md

 - Zeal fork with matching color scheme
 - Prompt for calculator and base converter
 - Xmonad shortcuts for xrandr
+- Place dashboard with xmonad to allow a focused input prompt for the todo list
+- Transparency with xcompmgr
 - Documentation